Are ‘Courses’ Still Relevant?

 - Other user-generated resources, such as podcasts or PDFs

 Assets can be used as part of structured activities (such a treasure hunts in which learners have to crack clues to get the link to the next asset), or they can be provided for learners to use as and when they need to.
 Diagnostic tests are useful in this latter capacity to help learners to identify resources that they most need.

-However, in a true campaign assets are made available, rather than made mandatory.
+However, in a true campaign, assets are made available, rather than made mandatory.
 The assets are ‘pulled’ by the learner in response to either a personal need or a task they are undertaking.
 As such, the aim is not to track whether learners have completed these snippets of content, but more to make them available to support different modes of learning.
 For example, a video might be shared amongst a group and discussed so that all learners benefit from the knowledge and experience of others.

-What this effectively does is take the ’click next’ out of learning – you don’t need to lock every interaction, every page or every topic to make sure learners have looked at it.
+What this effectively does is take the ’click next’ out of learning—you don’t need to lock every interaction, every page or every topic to make sure learners have looked at it.
 Simply provide interesting and intriguing learning materials and let learners use what they need.
 If box-ticking is required, then make sure you have a robust assessment or the ability to track learner activity and participation (more on this below).

 Social learning is an excellent way to support a campaign as it creates a viral spread of information among participants.
-It can be adopted in both an informal way (participants are free to contribute to forums, blogs or wikis as they prefer) or in a more formalised way (participants are set tasks and their responses are shared with the group, assessed and moderated by an expert).
-Even in a formal setting, the tasks don’t necessarily need to be compulsory, providing you are not tracking contributions to specific tasks in order to prove engagement or competence.
+It can be adopted in both an informal way (participants are free to contribute to forums, blogs or wikis as they prefer) or in a more formalized way (participants are set tasks and their responses are shared with the group, assessed and moderated by an expert).
+Even in a formal setting, the tasks don’t necessarily need to be compulsory, providing you aren't tracking contributions to specific tasks in order to prove engagement or competence.